ualsg/hdb3d-code/README.md

 ## Method

-The method is conceptually straightforward - OSM footprints are extruded to a height estimated from the number of storeys available in the HDB open dataset.
+The method is conceptually straightforward: OSM footprints are extruded to a height estimated from the number of storeys available in the HDB open dataset.
-However, the implementation is not straightforward because of the different datasets involved and difficulties in linking them.
+However, the implementation is not that straightforward because of the different datasets involved and difficulties in linking them.

-OSM does not have addresses for about half of HDB blocks in Singapore, so it is not possible to easily associate the address from the HBD dataset to a corresponding feature in OSM (geocoding fails in half of the cases or it associates the wrong feature).
+OSM does not have addresses for about half of HDB blocks in Singapore, so it is not possible to easily associate the address from the HBD dataset to a corresponding feature in OSM (geocoding fails in half of the cases or it associates a wrong feature).

 The open dataset [on buildings from the URA Master Plan 2014](https://data.gov.sg/dataset/master-plan-2014-building) could have been used, but it does not contain all buildings and it does not contain addresses.

-Therefore it was required to use a geocoder (for each address a lat/lon is retrieved and then the corresponding feature in OSM is found with a point in polygon operation).
-But this is not without issues either: Google Maps does not have a free API, and OneMap (which was eventually used) sometimes returns a point that is outside the corresponding polygon in OSM (since their footprints don't correspond).
+Therefore it was required to use a geocoder (for each address a point in lat/lon is retrieved and then the corresponding feature in OSM can be found with a point in polygon operation).
+But this is not without issues either: Google Maps does not have a free API anymore, and OneMap (which was eventually used) sometimes returns a point that is outside the corresponding polygon in OSM (since their footprints don't always perfectly correspond).
 These discrepancies caused a few errors.

 ## How to run the code